Java SDK

 -

-Default with logging, which is the same as the above but logs output locally in a structured JSON format.
+Default with logging The same as the above but logs output locally in a structured JSON format.

 This mode is selected at runtime by setting the environment variable